RoboSchmied/Documentation/EX-F1/exf1-disassemle.md

 ## This step was hard to find

 - It is necessary to get into the zoom optic.
+- The ring is just glued on top of the screws.

 <img src="IMG/EX-F1-028.jpg " width="800" >
 <img src="IMG/EX-F1-029.jpg " width="800" >